-The following article is a description of the most popular antique wicker furniture materials used in the construction and manufacturing of the Victorian and Art Deco era wicker furniture.
+Are you curious about what antique wicker furniture materials were used in the construction and manufacturing of Victorian and Art Deco era wicker furniture?

-These pieces from the 1880-1940s were made from good quality materials by exceptional craftsmen and are still highly regarded and sought after by wicker furniture collectors.
-Enjoy!
+Wicker furniture pieces from the 1880-1940s were made from good quality materials by exceptional craftsmen and are still highly regarded and sought after by wicker furniture collectors.

 Rattan or rotan from the genus Calamus rotang L., is the the primary material used in the production of wicker furniture, and includes the entire pole–skin and all.
 It has an outer thorny covering that must first be removed before exposing the skin or bark (cane), which has a natural glossy finish.